-Michael is an attorney in Beasley Allen’s Toxic Torts Section.
-Michael handles claims for individuals who developed non-Hodgkin lymphoma caused by exposure to Roundup and other Monsanto products.
+Michael Dunphy is an attorney in Beasley Allen’s Toxic Torts Section.
+He handles claims for individuals who developed non-Hodgkin lymphoma caused by exposure to Roundup and other Monsanto products.

 Michael is a member of the Alabama State Bar and the organization’s Young Lawyers Section.